pluginpal/strapi-plugin-sitemap/README.md

 When adding URL bundles to your sitemap XML, and auto generate is set to true, the plugin will utilize the lifecycle methods to regenerate the sitemap  on `create`, `update` and `delete` for pages of the URL bundles type.
 This way your sitemap will always be up-to-date when making content changes.

-You might want to disable this setting if your experiencing performance issues.
+You might want to disable this setting if you're experiencing performance issues.
 You could alternatively create a cronjob in which you generate the sitemap XML periodically.
 Like so:

 ```
 // Generate the sitemap every 12 hours